html-next/skyrocket/packages/schema/README.md

 # 🚀 @skyrocketjs/schema

-Babel AST plugin for constructing schemas from decorators
+Babel AST plugin for constructing schemas from decorators and classes